mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 techniques as deployed VPN protocols.
 Second, QUIC is intended to be widely used to support web-based services, making it unlikely to be filtered in many networks, in contrast with VPN protocols.
-Third, the multipath extensions proposed for QUIC enable it to efficiently support both seamless handovers and bandwidth aggregation.
+Third, the QUIC migration mechanism enables handovers between several network interfaces.

-In this document, we explore how (Multipath) QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks. {{reference-environment}} describes the reference environment of this document.
+In this document, we explore how QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks. {{reference-environment}} describes the reference environment of this document.
 Then, we explore and compare two different designs.
-The first, explained in {{the-datagram-mode}}, uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a Multipath QUIC connection.
+The first, explained in {{the-datagram-mode}}, uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection.
 The second, explained in
-{{the-stream-mode}}, uses the QUIC streams to transport TCP bytestreams over a Multipath QUIC connection.
+{{the-stream-mode}}, uses the QUIC streams to transport TCP bytestreams over a QUIC connection.

 {{connection-establishment}} specifies how a connection is established in this document proposal. {{messages-format}} specifies the format of the messages introduced by this document. {{example-flows}} contains example flows.

-Our starting point for this work is Multipath QUIC that was initially proposed in {{CoNEXT}}.
-A detailed specification of Multipath QUIC may be found in {{I-D.deconinck-quic-multipath}}.
-Two implementations of different versions of this protocol are available {{CoNEXT}}, {{SIGCOMM19}}.

 # Conventions and Definitions